PIX3LFLUX/HSmartKArt-EE/README.md

 For correct execution of the installation scripts make sure the following environment variables are set appropriately:
 * `USER`: the system user (with sudo privileges) that will be the owner of the JupyterLab service.
-Normally set by default.
+Normally set by system.
 * `HOME`: the home directory of `USER`.
 This will be the installation directory and the default directory when entering the JupyterLab environment.
-Normally set by default.
+Normally set by system.
 * `MQTT_CLIENTID`: the MQTT client id used for the CAN-to-MQTT Bridge.
 This environment variable needs to be set manually.
 To make sure the environment variable is set on system startup the script `mqttclientid.sh` is placed in the directory `/etc/profile.d/` during